Aliases for ADCY9 Gene

 GeneCards Summary for ADCY9 Gene

 ADCY9 (Adenylate Cyclase 9) is a Protein Coding gene.
-Diseases associated with ADCY9 include Rubinstein-Taybi Syndrome and Malaria.
-Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Circadian entrainment.
-GO annotations related to this gene include phosphorus-oxygen lyase activity and adenylate cyclase activity.
-An important paralog of this gene is ADCY5.
+Diseases associated with ADCY9 include Asthma and Malaria.
+Among its related pathways are Apelin signaling pathway and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include phosphorus-oxygen lyase activity and adenylate cyclase activity.
+An important paralog of this gene is ADCY1.

 UniProtKB/Swiss-Prot Summary for ADCY9 Gene